10 Unbelievable Behaviors Of The Narcissist

 - Will be passive-aggressive or aggressive in communication: Narcissists are immature and often behave as if they have the mental age of a teenager.
 In some cases, you may meet some narcissists who truly seem empathetic, compassionate, friendly, and honest only to later find out that they were “playing the social game.”
 It is very likely that a narcissist will engage in passive-aggressive behavior which often includes: pouting or having an attitude over something minor, taking stabs at you or picking a fight, ignoring you and acting like a “mean girl” from high-school, creating tension when there doesn’t need to be tension, and attempting to control your emotions by switching up on you in their behaviors.

-- Will never give you peace: Some narcissists are so vulnerable and weak psychologically and emotionally that they will keep a disagreement or arguing going for days, months, and maybe even years.
+- Will never give you peace: Some narcissists are so vulnerable and weak psychologically and emotionally that they will keep a disagreement or argument going for days, months, and maybe even years.
 They are incapable of interacting with others in a mature fashion.
 Their age, job title, degree or certification, family-life, etc. doesn’t mean a thing to them and doesn’t have the slightest bit of influence on their behaviors once they are triggered.
 The narcissist, once they are angered, is very difficult to apologize to or ask for forgiveness from.
 They hold grudges, create tension and anxiety, and struggle to let things go.

-- Will express their 5 year old ego when they are challenged: Again, the narcissist is emotionally and psychologically immature.
+- Will express their 5-year-old ego when they are challenged: Again, the narcissist is emotionally and psychologically immature.
 Your best line of defense with a narcissist who presents to everyone as a 5-year-old child is to ignore it as much as you can.
 Try your best to placate their ego by complimenting them or staying out of the way.

 - Will cause unnecessary drama: The narcissist almost thrives on drama.
 Drama gets attention off of them and allows them to express their “immature social skills.”
 For example, a narcissist may get involved in gossip or a situation that doesn’t involve them at all and will seem to make things worse.
 Narcissists are rarely peacemakers.